On this page you’ll find instructions for –

 Shredded hardwood mulch should be maintained at a 2-3 inch thickness on plant beds until plants have covered the area.
 This will discourage weed growth and conserve soil moisture.
 Mulch will normally need to be replenished once every year.
 The choice of mulch type is a personal decision.
 We use shredded hardwood as a standard because it is most widely accepted in our area.
 Pine bark chunks, cedar bark, pine needles, and a variety of other materials can also be used to mulch.

 Exercise caution when adding mulch not to mulch close to the trunk of trees, and not to mound mulch up against the trunk of any plants.
-Also, plants such as rhododendron and azaleas do not like to have any more than one inch of mulch over their roots.
+Also, plants such as rhododendrons and azaleas do not like to have any more than one inch of mulch over their roots.

 Tree Staking

-Stakes should remain on trees until they are self supporting, usually up to one year from installation.
+Stakes should remain on trees until they are self-supporting, usually up to one year from installation.
 Be sure to remove wires from trunks or branches so they do not girdle the tree.
 Small trees may not require stakes, or the period they are required may be shorter.
 Large evergreens with greater wind resistance are the most critical to leave staked for a full year.

 Pruning

 Occasionally, a plant will require pruning to maintain its’ shape or size.
 Pruning trees is best performed by a professional, but most shrubs can be pruned without any ill effects.
-Although pruning can be done with power or manual hedge shears, best results will be achieved by pruning with hand pruners to give a more natural appearance.
+Although pruning can be done with power or manual hedge shears, the best results will be achieved by pruning with hand pruners to give a more natural appearance.
 Pruning deciduous trees is best performed after leaves drop in the Fall.
 Evergreens and most shrubs are not particular about the time of year they are pruned.
-However, some flowering plants must be pruned prior to developing flower buds or the bloom for the next year will be diminished.
+However, some flowering plants must be pruned prior to developing flower buds, or the bloom for the next year will be diminished.

 Insects